Rob Shepardson

 Rob Shepardson is a political consultant and marketing strategist, who in April 2014 was named by Barack Obama to the President's Council on Fitness, Sports and Nutrition (PCFSN).
-He had become known for his work on the Barack Obama presidential campaigns of 2008 and 2012, as a member of the paid media team.
-Shepardson's marketing communications firm, SS+K was tasked with registering and winning the support of millennials (18- to 34-year-olds).
+He has worked at the intersection of politics, policy and corporate marketing.
+He is known for his work on the Barack Obama presidential campaigns of 2008 and 2012, as a member of the paid media team.
+Shepardson is a co-founder and partner of M+C Saatchi SS+K, a New York-based advertising agency.
+Shepardson has worked on corporate campaigns, including Meta, JPMorgan Chase & Co., HBO, Starbucks, Microsoft, Lyft, WhatsApp, Airbnb, and The New Yorker.
+For the Obama campaigns, SS+K was tasked with registering and winning the support of millennials (18- to 34-year-olds).
 In 2008, 66% of those under 30 voted for Barack Obama.
 In 2012, 1.25 million more millennials voted for Obama than in 2008, tipping swing states such as Florida, Virginia, Pennsylvania and Ohio in his favor.

-Shepardson is a co-founder and partner of SS+K, a New York-based advertising agency.
-In addition to political work, the firm also has non-profit clients that include the LIVESTRONG Foundation, the Bill & Melinda Gates Foundation, and Bono's ONE Campaign, as well as a range of corporate clients that include HBO, Starbucks, Microsoft, Wells Fargo, Lyft, WhatsApp, Airbnb, and The New Yorker.
+The firm has non-profit clients that include the Bill & Melinda Gates Foundation, the LIVESTRONG Foundation, Arizona State University, Michelle Obama's Let's Move!
+Campaign and Bono's ONE Campaign.

-Strategy for reaching millennials

-Shepardson maintains that young voters have little trust in Washington, D.C., regardless of the political party in power.
-“Millennials will align with somebody regardless of political labels, based on values.
-Communicate through issues, not through the candidate,” he advises.
-“Negative ads and politics-as-usual can turn millennials off.
-They are quite shrewd when it comes to marketing.”
-The best strategy to reach them, he suggests, is to “sell a politician by not being political.”